View our courses offered for the current semester below.

 Broad introduction to global history, by exploring the global structures and transnational forces that have shaped human history, from the emergence of agriculture and urban centers to our contemporary global village.

-HIST 106 - Modern Latin America
+HIST 105 - Latin America to Independence

 HIST 120 - East Asian Civilizations